felixtanhm/42-piscine/README.md

 - You do **not** need to `norminette` your exam solutions.
 - You do **not** need to have the `42 Header` in your solution file.
 - You **do** need to pay attention to what the exam question is asking for.
-Remove any unnneccesary testing functions and files.
+Remove any unneccesary testing functions and files.
 - Before submission, commit and push your code to the `rendu/<test question>` directory.
 - To submit, type `grademe` in the examshell and wait for your results.
 - Upon each submission, there are `traces` that will be saved to your `traces` folder.
 These traces can help you debug what went wrong with your solution.